Selecting text is done by double-tapping on the text field, and then dragging the selection tabs to select the text you wish to manipulate.

 To grant write access to the external SD card in Android 5 and higher versions

 1. Open File Commander and mount the SD card to the device.

 2. Tap the SD card from File Commander home screen or the sidebar menu.

 3. Tap 'Grant write permission' .
-A system folder chooser dialog displays.
+A system folder chooser dialog will appear.
 For most users its initial state is blank.
-If blank, tap the menu in the upper rightmost corner, tap 'Show SD card' .
+If so, tap the menu in the upper rightmost corner and select 'Show SD card' .

 4. Tap on the SD card from the list on the left-hand side.

 5. Tap 'Select SD card' on the bottom of the screen.
 Do not navigate to any sub-folder before tapping the button.